oroinc/documentation/user_guide/ldap_integration.rst

 .. note::

-    Using LDAP integration does not prevent you from creating user profiles in OroCRM manually - they will work as usual, and won’t be imported back to your LDAP server.
+   Using LDAP integration does not prevent you from creating user profiles in OroCRM manually; they will work as usual, and won’t be imported back to your LDAP server.

-    The system administrators will be able to tell if the user has been added via LDAP integration, as their profile will contain the LDAP Distinguished Names value - that will be visible only to users who have permission to manage LDAP integrations.
+   The system administrators will be able to tell if a user has been added via LDAP integration, as their profile will contain the LDAP Distinguished Names value,  which will only be visible to users who have permission to manage LDAP integrations.

 The ability to quickly import users via LDAP integration allows organizations to become more efficient with their time and spend more energy growing their business.